ewaldc/My-Book-Live/kernel/precompiled/README.md

 * 4.9.99: with netconsole
 * 4.9.119_hdd_led: first kernel to include hard disk activity led patch, with netconsole.
 First 4.9.1xx kernel to have survived the 96 hour torture test due to a defect that was introduced probably in 4.9.10[1234].
 * 4.9.135: streamlined config (e.g. less performance counters, more functions pushed to modules) resulting in smaller size kernel
+* 4.9.149: comes in two configurations : optimized for space and optimized for performance which is ~400K larger.
+In reality though there is not much performance difference...

 ## Installing pre-build kernels ##
 All posted kernels are compressed tar archives with [7zip](https://www.7-zip.org/) and contain: